 This is a great phrase for all of you who look Chinese but can't speak.
 This will save you a lot of trouble when you're in China.
 You'll be able to be polite and ask if they can speak in English back to you.

-Watch this instructional Mandarin Chinese language video and learn the phrase "You look tired" with Benny your Mandarin teacher.
-Learn to correctly pronounce the Chinese phrase and how to use it in context.
+Watch this instructional Chinese video and learn the useful phrase "Where is the bathroom?" with your Mandarin teacher Benny.
+Learn to correctly pronounce the phrase and how to use it in context in the Chinese language.

 This lesson teaches you how to ask someone to dance, to dinner or to go out with you in Mandarin Chinese.
 Impress that special person by asking them out in Mandarin Chinese.
 This lesson is great for a beginning Mandarin Chinese student or someone visiting China.